JakMobius/Beelder/README.md

   as Babel can be configured to use the cache and rebuild only the files that have changed.

-  With custom script you can also automate other, not JS-related parts of the build.
-For example, you can check if textures folder has been updated, and rebuild the texture atlas as required.
+  With custom script it becomes possible to also automate other, not JS-related parts of the build.
+For example, it allows checking if textures folder has been updated, and rebuild the texture atlas as required.

   The bad side of such approach is that the build script eventually